-This heavier rain is due to a monsoon flow that will return to much of the state.
+This heavier rain is due to a monsoon flow that is making a comeback to much of the state.
 This bump in tropical moisture could lead to some localized flooding, particularly in mountain areas and spots that have already seen recent rain.

 DENVER WEATHER LINKS: Hourly forecast | Radars | Traffic | Weather Page | 24/7 Weather Stream